-Benefit from the outstanding quality of teaching and research as well as the recognition of both MBS and SHU.
+Benefit from the outstanding quality of teaching and research.

 The structure of the DBA program reflects two objectives: the first is to present you with an opportunity to discuss key substantive topics and concepts in contemporary business and management theory; the second is to take you through the process of developing and planning a doctoral research project in a staged way, and then to the execution of the project itself.

 To reach these objectives, the DBA program is backed up by a set of three complementary modules, all of which are taught and assessed during phase one of your DBA studies.
 Upon the successful completion of these modules, you will be left with the foundation of your thesis.
 The modules are delivered in one-week blocks, and then contextualized with the help of your supervisor.

 This module provides you with the essential academic skills to successfully complete your DBA studies.
 It includes an introduction to reflexivity, critical thinking and writing, as well as philosophical and ethical considerations that will underpin your research process.
 During this module, you will also be allocated a supervisor, and draft the introductory chapter of your thesis.

 The purpose of this module is to introduce contemporary issues and debates in such a way that is relevant to define your research interests, and drawing boundaries around your research scope.

 The content of the module includes key concepts such as diversity at the workplace, economic trends, and future technological revolutions, and challenge your thinking on how these external factors may impact your sector and research.

 In addition, the module includes in-depth sessions on developing a literature review, which enables you to eventually draft your own literature review.